IBM-Bluemix-Docs/watson-starter-kits/social-customer-care/index.md

 After your app is deployed, you can manage it from your [Bluemix dashboard](https://console.bluemix.net/dashboard/apps).

-## Adapting/Extending the Starter Kit
+## Adapting/extending the starter kit
 {: #adapting-the-starter-kit}

 This Starter Kit works off of Twitter data.
 However, the concepts used here are platform independent and can be applied wherever you do customer support.
 This includes email, SMS, Facebook, and chat/messaging apps.